ATNF/askap-benchmarks/gpuPacer2022/codes/CUDA/degridding/README.md

 # Degridding
 ## Version 0
-- Initial commit
-- Tested in a local computer
-- GPU and CPU results are different
+- The pre-hackathon version

 ## Version 1
-- The pre-hackathon version
+- From Mitch's branch

 ## Version 2
 - A new launch configuration implemented